KAMATHAM19/VSD_RISC-V_SoC_Tapeout_Program/Week_4_CMOS_Circuit_Design_&_SPICE_Simulation_(Sky130-PDK)/readme.md

 | Short-channel | 0.375 μm  | 0.25 μm    | W/L < 250 nm → Short channel |

 - Since the channel length is < 0.25 μm in the second device, it is classified as a **short-channel device**.
-- Both devices have the **same W/L ratio (1.5)**, but different absolute dimensions, allowing direct comparison of their electrical behavior.
+- Both devices have the **same W/L ratio (1.5)**, but different absolute dimensions, allowing direct comparison of their electrical behaviour.

 <img width="1919" height="903" alt="image" src="https://github.com/user-attachments/assets/58ef765a-0b03-40a6-bbba-65a08af2f874" />